 \section{Results and discussion}

-In the present model there are two main competing interactions: on the one hand there is the $LJ$ attractive interactions among the beads that tend to collapse the chain when the temperature is lowered\cite{2008-binder,2003-baysal}; on the other hand there is the magnetic interaction which is known from ferrofluid studies\cite{2008-cerda-jp,2008-kantorovich} to favour the formation of rod-chains and rings in which dipoles tend to align in a nose-tail conformation.
+In the present model there are two main competing interactions: on the one hand there is the $LJ$ attractive interactions among the beads that tend to collapse the chain when the temperature is lowered\cite{2008-binder,2003-baysal} and, on the other hand, there is the magnetic interaction which is known from ferrofluid studies\cite{2008-cerda-jp,2008-kantorovich} to favour the formation of rod-like chains and rings in which dipoles tend to align in a nose-tail conformation.
 Nose-tail conformations are those in which two dipole $i$ and $j$ satisfy $\bmu_i \cdot \bmu_j = \mu^2$, and $\bmu_i \cdot \br_{ij} = \bmu_j \cdot \br_{ij} = \pm \mu~r_{ij}$.
-This noise-tail alignment allows to minimise the magnetic energy in eq. (\ref{dipdip}).
-Thus, it seems reasonable to define the dimensionless parameter $\eta \equiv \frac{\epsilon\sigma^3}{\mu^2}$ which measures the relative strength of the attractive LJ interaction compared to the strength of the magnetic interaction for particles at close contact, $r_{ij}=\sigma$, in a nose-tail conformation.
+This noise-tail alignment allows to minimise the magnetic energy in eq.(\ref{dipdip}).
+We define a dimensionless parameter

+which measures the relative strength of the attractive LJ interaction with respect to the strength of the magnetic interaction for particles at close contact, $r_{ij}=\sigma$, in a nose-tail conformation.